– Financial Times

-Some 100 years later T. Guntrip, probably the oldest-established bookmaker in the country, was acquired by Sunderlands.
+A century later, the oldest-established bookmaker in the country was acquired by Sunderlands.
 Established in 1946, it was so named because founder Pat Densham flew the Sunderland Bomber in World War II.
+In 1998, Sunderlands went on to add the businesses of Laurie Wallis (est. 1924) and Habbershaws (est. 1905) in 2005.
+The very same year that Balthazar Fabricius set up telephone-only bookmaker Fitzdares…

 Balthazar Fabricius founded Fitzdares on the basis that the old-fashioned traditions of customer service and bookmaking were fading in an increasingly impersonal industry.
 With that in mind, we started off with a traditional private telephone service and then soon after became the first bookmaker to introduce text betting.